FAQs About the Seasonal Flu Vaccine

 The flu vaccine rarely causes serious adverse effects.
 The most common reaction to the flu shot is mild soreness at the site of injection which is well tolerated.
 Flu-like symptoms, such as fever and muscle aches, occasionally occur six to 12 hours after receiving the flu shot and last one to two days.
 However, these symptoms are very rare.
 The live, intranasal flu vaccine can cause symptoms of a head cold, and the high-dose flu vaccine is more likely to cause injection-site pain or fever.

-For more information, see these pages on the PAMF flu website:
+For more information, visit the CDC website and these pages on the PAMF flu website:

 Children and Flu Vaccine